mintisan/awesome-kan/README.md

 3. Commit your changes to the new branch.
 4. Create a Pull Request, and provide a brief description of the changes/additions.

-Please make sure that the resources you add are relevant to the field of Heart Rate Variability.
+Please make sure that the resources you add are relevant to the field of Kolmogorov-Arnold Network.
 Before contributing, take a look at the existing resources to avoid duplicates.

 ## License